ryancswallace/gojobman/README.md

 # Example

 # Documentation
+See the [jobman documentation site](https://ryancswallace.github.io/jobman/) for complete information on using jobman.

+For package implementation details, see the [jobman page](https://pkg.go.dev/github.com/ryancswallace/jobman) in the Golang reference.

 # Installation

 # Contributing
-Feature requests, bug reports, and PRs are welcome!
-See [CONTRIBUTING.md](https://github.com/ryancswallace/jobman/blob/main/CONTRIBUTING.md) for info on how to contribute to jobman.
+Feature requests, bug reports, and pull requests are welcome!
+See [CONTRIBUTING.md](https://github.com/ryancswallace/jobman/blob/main/CONTRIBUTING.md) for details on how to contribute to jobman.